iotapizza/iota-wiki/guide/wallet/official-gui/download-installation.md

 > **Download page:** [https://github.com/iotaledger/wallet/releases](https://github.com/iotaledger/wallet/releases)

 The latest release while writing this guide is **v2.5.1**.
 If there is a newer version it will be shown on the download page.
+Do not download the wallet from other sources.

 Download the correct build for your operating system:
 * **Windows users** need the `IOTA.Wallet.Setup.x.x.x.exe` file,